 a) The individual's major depressive disorder has been in remission for a continuous period of three months.
 Any signs or symptoms, if present, do not affect the individual's ability to perform their duties in a safe and predictable manner.
-The intensity, duration and response to treatment of an episode of major depressive disorder or recurrent episodes of major depressive disorder should be taken into consideration.
+The intensity, duration and response to treatment of an episode of major depressive disorder or recurrent episodes of major depressive disorder or recurrent episodes of major depressive disorder into consideration.
 The Railway's Chief Medical Officer may extend this three month period if there is supporting medical evidence that a longer period is indicated.